 Work hard and you will climb the career ladder

-Slaving around until midnight will not impress your boss and in some cases it can even backfire.
+Slaving around until midnight will not impress your boss and in some cases, it can even backfire.
 Many years ago, I was working as an intern and I overheard my boss talking about a junior lawyer and how useless he was.
-Horrible I know, but welcome into the world of some law firms.
-The reason he thought he was hopeless was because the intern was working so late that they thought he was a slow worker, not because he had a great work ethic.
+Horrible I know but welcome into the world of some law firms.
+The boss thought the junior lawyer was hopeless was because they thought he was a slow worker, not that had a great work ethic for staying late.